GatsbyStorefront/gatsby-theme-storefront-shopify/README.md

 ### Shopify content requirement

-Please make sure that your Shopify web store has at least one Collection, one Product (associated with Collection), Blog post and store Policies before runing your Gatsby Storefront, as it is neccesary for correct API exposure.
+Please make sure that your Shopify web store has at least one [Collection](https://help.shopify.com/en/manual/products/collections), one [Product](https://help.shopify.com/en/manual/products/add-update-products) (associated with Collection), [Blog post](https://help.shopify.com/en/manual/sell-online/online-store/blogs/writing-blogs), [Page](https://help.shopify.com/en/manual/sell-online/online-store/pages) and [store Policies](https://help.shopify.com/en/manual/checkout-settings/refund-privacy-tos) added before runing your Gatsby Storefront, as it is neccesary for correct API exposure.

+### A setup for Shopify Lite plan

+If you are using Shopify Lite plan.
+Please set `shopifyLite` property to `ture` in `gatsbystorefront-config.js`.
+This will disable generation of pages for Blog and Pages as they are not avalible in "Lite" plan.

 ### Starter